yujie21ic/datacannon-rs-core/ReadME.md

 Features to include later (0.2+):

-    - Redis Broker support
-    - SQS Broker Support
     - Creation of a messaging framework like Kombu
     - All other backends
     - OAuth2.0 support (RabbitMQ, Elasticsearch)
     - monitoring support (PRIORITY)
-    - celerybeat support (PRIORITY)
+    - healthcecking support (PRIORITY)
     - Rust implemented LevelDB Broker
     - Upgrade Functions
     - 1 to 1 feature matching with celery and maybe some extras

 Sorry guys, I am one man on a very specific mission.
+All thigns considered v0.2+ is 6 months off.

 ## License